Can we learn from Sweden how to cut emissions? – DW – 08/12/2024

 "Sweden has had hydropower for more than a century," according to Goldmann.

 They also cut out fossil fuels from their energy mix back in the 1970s, when the global oil crisis hit.
-When countries were looking for other sources of energy, Sweden built out nuclear energy quite a lot.
+When countries were looking for other sources of energy, Sweden substantially built out nuclear energy.

 "So, they are almost not using any fossil fuels for producing electricity.
 If you compare it with other countries, that's a whole other world," said Jorre De Schrijver, an energy expert from the European Environment Agency.